Chart Color Schemes

 Denistone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-According to the latest Census evaluation in Denistone, 80.6% of dwellings were houses while 19.4% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Sydney metropolitan area's figures of 42.9% houses and 57.1% other dwellings.
-Home ownership in Denistone stood at 44.8%, higher than the Sydney metro figure.
-The remaining dwellings were either mortgaged (37.7%) or rented (17.5%).
-The median monthly mortgage repayment in Denistone was $2,817, exceeding the Sydney metro average of $2,600.
-Meanwhile, the median weekly rent in Denistone was $600, compared to Sydney metro's $460.
-Nationally, Denistone's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+As of the latest Census, dwelling structures in Denistone consisted of 80.6% houses and 19.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 42.9% houses and 57.1% other dwellings.
+Home ownership in Denistone stood at 44.8%, with mortgaged dwellings at 37.7% and rented ones at 17.5%.
+The median monthly mortgage repayment was $2,817, higher than Sydney metro's average of $2,600.
+Weekly rent in Denistone was recorded at $600, compared to Sydney metro's $460.
+Nationally, Denistone's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing